 Variable Walking and Flying Speed

-This enables you to walk and fly at speeds slower than normal and, if using the Kinect to control movement, walk and fly at varying speeds up to your configured maximum.
+This enables you to walk and fly at speeds slower than normal and, if using an Xbox controller or Kinect to control movement, walk and fly at varying speeds up to your configured maximum.
 Works best in Second Life; works reasonably well in in OpenSim 0.8.0; in OpenSim 0.7.6, walking is always at normal speed and flying is stuttery at slower speeds.

 - Configure “Walk speed” in Preferences > Move & View > Movement.

-- You can use keyboard shortcuts Ctrl-PgUp and Ctrl-PgDn to increase and decrease your walk speed.
+- You can also use Ctrl-PgUp and Ctrl-PgDn to increase and decrease your walk speed.

 - When using a SpaceNavigator, speed depends on how much pressure you apply to its knob.